-We at Penn State are committed to providing a safe campus environment, and we ask that everyone takes ownership of this goal.
+Penn State is committed to providing a safe campus environment, and we ask that everyone takes ownership of this goal.
 Over the years and in myriad ways, Penn State has undertaken many important institutional efforts to address safety issues, including this publication.
 I urge you to review the information about campus safety measures, reporting crimes and other emergencies, as well as the procedures and policies designed to protect our University community.
 We have no greater priority than the safety of our students, faculty, staff, and visitors to our campuses, but a truly safe campus can only be achieved through the cooperation of everyone.
 Thank you for attention to this very important mission.

-un/Bhm
+un/Bum